 Every Scanner and Monitor has a default scanning interval of 15 minutes.
 This means every 15 minutes—beginning approximately 15 minutes after the market opens, and ending at 15 minutes before the market close—automation(s) will scan for the criteria specified in the automation.
 If criteria are met, your bot will take an action, whether that is to open a trade, close a trade, or prompt you to take further action.

 At this time, the only interval option is the 15-minute intervals, alternate intervals may be added at a future date and time for a small additional fee, and notices will be sent out as this option becomes available.

 All user automations are pushed into a distributed work queue and executed in parallel by worker processes.
 There is no guarantee an automation will run exactly on the 15-minute marks of every hour.

 If a price, indicator, etc. exceeds a threshold between intervals, the bot does not know about it.
 The one major exception is tracking Smart Stops, where the position gain and high gain are tracked every minute.
 Regardless, even if a bot is logging information or position data between intervals, it will not act upon it until automation execution at the next interval.

 In most cases, a bot will pull fresh data for all relevant decisions in every automation during execution.
 In other words, every 15 minutes, all relevant securities or options symbols will be quoted with the most up-to-date (usually sub-second) data.

-The last bot automation interval takes place at 3:45 Eastern time (15 minutes before market close) and will fire off any orders at that time, with one caveat.
+The last bot automation interval takes place at 3:45 Eastern time (15 minutes before market close).
+You can also use an automation trigger to run 10 minutes before the close.
 If it is expiration day and any leg of an options position is in-the-money (ITM), the bots will attempt to close the entire position.
-Bots do not support assignments.
-They will attempt to close ITM positions at 3:50, 3:55, and 3:59 Eastern Time on the last day of trading, regardless of account level.
+Bots do not support assignment and are unaware of assignment, which can still occur for out-of-the-money positions before or after the market closes..